microsoft/community-content/Season-of-AI_MCP/README.md

 This folder contains prepared "content-in-a-box" that anyone can use to do a technical talk as part of the "Season of MCP" (Model Context Protocol) at a user group, meetup, or community event.
 At the end of the "season", the content in this repo will be archived, and a new season of content will be published.

-Each topic includes slides and presentation notes.
-Some will include pre-recorded demos and videos to help you prepare and/or present.
-Demo code will be available in separate repos linked from each presentation.
+Check out the slides and presentation notes.
+See the Supporting Demo Code section for pre-recorded demos and videos that can help you prepare and/or present.
+Demo code is available for C#, Java, JavaScript, and Python.

 ### BEFORE YOU BEGIN